icculus/manymouse/README.md

   ManyMouse from any of the official Mac application layers.
 This code may or may not work on Darwin (we're not sure if IOKit is available to that platform); reports of success are welcome.
-If you aren't already, you will need to make sure you link against the "Carbon" and "IOKit" frameworks once you add ManyMouse to your project.
+If you aren't already, you will need to make sure you link against the "IOKit" and either "Cocoa" or "Carbon" frameworks once you add ManyMouse to your project.
 - Support for other platforms than Mac OS X, Linux, and Windows is not planned, but contributions of implementations for other platforms are welcome.